-While performance varies between streamers, many users state that SLOBS uses less CPU and memory than other broadcasting software, but it is always improving.
+While performance varies between streamers, many users state that SLOBS uses more CPU and memory than other broadcasting software, but it is always improving.
 Stramlabs also comes with good customer service, allow you to get help understanding the settings, video, sound, and other studio options.

 Streamlabs Go Prime Features

-Streamlabs OBS is free to use always, but there is an optional Prime upgrade.
+Streamlabs OBS is a free streaming platform, but there is an optional Prime upgrade.
 For a reasonable monthly fee, you will have access to many features that will easily up your channel quality.
 With access to 40+ premium apps (including Jingle Punks – a library of royalty-free music), a merch store, and hundreds of overlays, you can add features and update your overall look.
 You can also create a custom website for your channel through their store.